larpon/shy/README.md

 # Introduction

-Solid is a game engine written in V
+Solid is a foundation for creative coding and game development written in V.